Harjinder (Harj) K Heer, MA, RCC

 I am Registered Clinical Counselor (RCC) with BC Association of Clinical Counsellors.
 I hold a Master of Arts in Counselling Psychology from Yorkville University.

 I was born in England to parents who emigrated from India in the late 60’s.
 Growing up in a large family I watched family members work hard and support each other on a regular basis.
 I was fortunate to spend time in the family business and gain an understanding of how a group of people work together for common goals.
 Our family moved to Canada in the early 2000’s after I completed my Bachelor’s degree.
 My experiences of working with youth and families began shortly after my move to Canada as I began to volunteer at a number of different organizations including youth custody, mentoring and school support.
 It was here I realised my desire to learn more about people in order to better understand them and support them.
 My very first position was as a Youth Care Worker in a recreational setting working in an after school program in North Vancouver.
 I was also lucky to work with an ethnic group that was somewhat new to me; this allowed further cultural awareness for me.
 My next position was with the City of Surrey as a Youth Care Worker where I continued to gain experience and awareness of working with children, youth and families.
 I later transitioned to Surrey Schools as an Inner-City Youth Care Worker.
 At this point in time I realised the importance of making time to understand meaning behind behaviours.
 I was also able to learn about immigrant students and the adversities they had experienced.
 As my experience grew my journey took another turn where I moved into a position of a Youth Counsellor with the Surrey RCMP/City of Surrey.
 I began working with youth and families who wanted positive changes while accepting current experiences.
 I learned about recognizing why we make certain decisions and how we can also work toward a better self.
 My next step was to begin my Masters while I continued to work fulltime.
 During this time I also got married and while all these commitments tested my management skills I was able to balance work, school and my personal life with the kind-hearted support of my husband who is currently a Community Support Worker.
 It soon became evident that having a support system is crucial for me in order for me to work through challenges and achieve my goals.
-Once I completed my Masters I eventually began at my current role as a Youth Mental Health Therapist, and private practice a few years later.
+Once I completed my Masters I eventually began at one of my current roles as a Youth Mental Health Therapist, and private practice a few years later.

 I would like to share a personal story: